Joe0x7F/MCP9701A/README.md

 Example 1a:

-If temperature is 77 degrees Fahrenheit, VDD = 4.1, Iout = +25uA, then
+If temperature is 77 degrees Fahrenheit, VDD = 4.1, Iout = +25uA (sourcing current), then

 Vout  = 0.011526966933808041 * (77) + 0.005141759459988668 * (4.1) - 0.00006455409191007096 * (25) - 0.03950709236257986 = 0.8675367230288410618 Volts